sensu/sensu-consul-check/README.md

 contribute to it, download the latest version or create an executable from this source.

-From the local path of the sensu-cosul-check repository:
+From the local path of the sensu-consul-check repository:

 ```
 go build